christorange/christorange/README.md

 <h1 align="center"> &#60; Hi👋, I'm Christol Yu /&#62; </h1>

-- 🔭 I'm a front end developer, sometimes also a UI&UX designer.
+- 📚 Student, web developer, sometimes also a UI & UX designer.

-- 💻 I'm currently learning Typescript and TanStack query.
+- 💻 Currently learning Vitest and Node.js.

 - 😜 I also know a little about **physics**, **quantum computing** and **machine learning**.